-Students who have withdrawn (dropped from school), having had a problem conforming to the A. disciplinary Code of Conduct as outlined in the Student Handbook or students who have been trator
+A. Students who have withdrawn (dropped from school), having had a problem conforming to the disciplinary Code of Conduct as outlined in the Student Handbook or students who have been assigned out-of-school suspensions, may be required to attend a conference with an administrator prior to re-entry.